tubalk01/Protocols/protocols/illumina-nextera-XT-library-prep-part1/README.md

 NGS Library Prep

 ## Description
-Part 1 of 4: Tagment Genomic DNA and Amplify Libraries
+**This protocol is Part 1 of 4:** Tagment Genomic DNA and Amplify Libraries

 Links:
 * [Part 1: Tagment and Amplify](./872-cosmosid-ngs-library-prep-part1)